|

 Ceres is about 600 miles (1000 km) in diameter

-Several dozen asteroids a few hundred miles in diameter
+Several dozen asteroids are a few hundred miles in diameter

-Tens of thousands that are a significant fraction of a mile in diameter
+Tens of thousands are a significant fraction of a mile in diameter

-Hundreds of thousands that are a small fraction of a mile in diameter
+Hundreds of thousands are a small fraction of a mile in diameter

-Millions of still smaller pieces of rock and metal in the ‘asteroid belt’ and environs.
+Millions of still smaller pieces of rock and metal orbit in or near the ‘asteroid belt’.

 An asteroid 6 miles in diameter has 1/100th the diameter, and 1/millionth of the volume and mass of Ceres, so you would need hundreds of thousands of them to make a substantial mass, but there are only a few thousands in that size range, so only about 1/10th% of the mass of the asteroids in that size range.